kleinfreund/kleinfreund.de/content/post/2015/2015-12-22-favorite-tracks-of-2015.md

 ![Detail from the artwork](/img/posts/tracks-2015/10.jpg)

-<p>The track starts a bit <em>flat</em> but patience is very rewarding.
-The piano line kicking in later and the vocals are amazing.</p>
+The track starts a bit *flat* but patience is very rewarding.
+The piano line kicking in later and the vocals are amazing.